Updater is not detecting minor upgrade, when available (example: from version 1.0.0+0.0.5 to 1.0.0+0.0.11)

 My guess is that it's because the open-inventory recipe repo doesn't include the

-release is out and the migration dust settles #666.
+abrarelease is out and the migration dust settles #666.@blu now that the catalogue generation is fixed,